fasakinhenry/Typescript-Mastery/lesson05-Type_Casting/README.md

 ```bash
 tsc -w
 ```
-5. Open the `src/main.ts` file and make changes to see how TypeScript compiles it to JavaScript in the `build/js` directory.
+5. You can also check out the `src/copyright.ts` file to see how the copyright example was implemented.
-6. Go to the build directory and open the `index.html` file in your browser to see the output.
+6. Optionally open the `src/main.ts` file and make changes to see how TypeScript compiles it to JavaScript in the `build/js` directory.
-7. Open the browser console to see the logged output from the TypeScript code.
-You can use the shortcut `F12` or `Ctrl + Shift + I` (or `Cmd + Option + I` on Mac) to open the developer tools and navigate to the Console tab.
+7. Go to the build directory and open the `index.html` file in your browser to see the output of the copyright file.

 > Made with ❤️ by [Fasakin Henry](https://github.com/fasakinhenry)